Ana Camila Pirelli: Multiple record holder

 The 2013 season saw Pirelli establish herself among the best ever female athletes from Paraguay.
 Over the course of the year, she broke the national records in the 200 m (24.64 seconds), 400 metres (56.94 seconds), indoor 800 metres (2:20.44 minutes), 60 metres hurdles (8.79 seconds), 100 metres hurdles (13.70 seconds), indoor long jump (5.67 m), the indoor pentathlon (4032 points) and the heptathlon (5733 points).
-At the start of the year her pentathlon performance topped the rankings at the Austrian indoor championships and her score ranked ahead of the former South American record held by Themys Zambrzycki, which had been broken by Vanessa Spinola earlier that month.
+At the start of the year her pentathlon performance topped the rankings at the Austrian indoor championships and her score ranked ahead of the former South American record held by Themys Zambrzycki, which had been broken by Vanessa Chefer Spínola earlier that month.
 She gave four heptathlon performances outdoors that year.
 She set a new best of 5617 points at the Brazilian combined events cup in April, then improved to 5683 points to take second place at the 2013 Pan American Combined Events Cup behind Cuba's Yorgelis Rodríguez.
-She was runner-up to Brazil's Tamara de Souza at the 2013 South American Championships in Athletics – being one of two medallists for Paraguay alongside Víctor Fatecha.
+She was runner-up to Brazil's Tamara de Sousa at the 2013 South American Championships in Athletics – being one of two medallists for Paraguay alongside Víctor Fatecha.
 Her best performance of the year came at the 2013 Bolivarian Games, where she set a Games record and national record of 5733 points to secure the gold medal.

 In her first heptathlon of 2014 she again won a regional gold medal, this time at the 2014 South American Games.
 Her result of 5669 points was a Games record and she became the first ever Paraguayan woman to win an athletics title at the competition.
 This included a national record of 13.66 seconds for the 100 m hurdles.